 Sebastian Buhai’s Miscellaneous Essays

-Next to the selected essays from below, I also post (lately not so…) regularly on the followings weblogs:
+Next to the selected essays below, I also post (lately not so…) regularly in blog article/ essay format on the followings weblogs:

-- Personal blog (most posts in English or Romanian).
-View also my former personal blog (NB: if some links for older posts do not appear to work any longer in my current blog, they will work in my former, where they were mechanically migrated from…)
+- Personal blog (posts in English or Romanian).
+View also my former blog (NB: if some links for older posts do not work in my current blog, they should work in my former—where they were mechanically migrated from).

-- Blog EconAcademia (posts in Romanian): blog by Romanian academic economists, which I have initiated in December 2014; direct link to my posts there.
+- Blog EconAcademia (posts in Romanian): a blog by Romanian academic economists, which I initiated in December 2014; direct link to my posts there.

-Most essays collected here target a wider audience, i.e., not only academic, or at least not only Econ-academic, though often scientific research and/or other academe-originating concepts are to some extent involved.
-The documents linked below are mostly (though not always!) in Romanian, but usually with brief explanations in English around them.
-Related relevant material is available under various news media formats on my media-coverage page.
+Most essays collected here target a wider audience—i.e., not only academic, or at least not just Econ-academic—although often scientific research and/or other academe-originating concepts are to some extent involved.
+The documents linked below are mostly (though not always!) in Romanian, but usually have brief explanations in English around them.
+Related relevant material is available under various ‘news media’ format on my media-coverage page.
 You can also find a selection of my undergrad student essays (all in English) from University College Utrecht, Utrecht University, on my “UCU” page.

-Click on the icon and/or corresponding web-links to download/access the PDF (or other online format) copies.
-Neither the explanations nor the links are guaranteed to be updated subsequent to their initial posting here, hence it is possible, for instance, that some links have ceased working: do let me know if you find such cases (I have sometimes anticipated that by also providing print-screen PDFs where initially in newspaper format, etc.).
+Click on the icon and/or corresponding web-links to download/access PDF (or other online format) copies.
+Neither the explanations nor the links are guaranteed to be updated subsequent to their initial posting here, hence it is possible, e.g., that some links have ceased working: let know if you find such cases (I have sometimes anticipated that by also providing print-screen PDFs, if initially in newspaper format, etc.).